How to stop Apple from rejecting your App Store preview videos

 To help illustrate our point, here’s a real-time example of the evolution of an App Store preview video for Kiwi.com.
 At AppAgent, we are responsible for Kiwi.com’s overall mobile growth, including designing all ASO materials and ad creatives.

-The version that passed the review – finally – has been brutally simplified.
-From the users’ perspective, the message and the focus on functionality are the same as the examples featured above, but Apple cares more about specific details in the execution.
+The version that finally passed the review was a simplified version, focusing purely on app functionality with no extra design enhancements.
+From the users’ perspective, the message and the focus on functionality remained the same, but Apple cared more about specific details in the execution.

 We often use animation principles like enlarged elements or a simplified UI in our app previews because they guide users’ eyes easily.
 Apple used to approve landscape videos for portrait apps, but this now seems to be a problem.